| Disposition of Section 197 Intangibles

 requirements.

-- It is held for the growing and cutting of timber you will either use in, or sell for use
+It is located in the United States.
+It is held for the growing and cutting of timber you will either use in, or sell for use

-- It consists of at least one acre planted with tree seedlings in the manner normally used
+in, the commercial production of timber products.
+It consists of at least one acre planted with tree seedlings in the manner normally used

+in forestation or reforestation.
 Qualified timber property does not include property on which you have planted shelter

+belts or ornamental trees, such as Christmas trees.
 Amortization period.
 The 84-month amortization period starts on the

 first day of the first month of the second half of the tax year you incur the costs (July